swissquote/carnotzet/docs/_docs/creating-your-own/configuration-using-environment-variables.md

 ## Defining environment variables

-Docker supports passing an arbitrary number of environment variables to running containers.
+Docker supports passing an arbitrary number of environment variables when creating containers.
 These environment variables are the basic UNIX shell environment variables (eg: `JAVA_HOME`, `PATH`, etc…).
 Your Carnotzet module is free to define and use as many environment variables as necessary.